open/close all folders

 - Overshadowed by Awesome: The comics reveal that he doesn't believe he's that talented, and that he only got as far as he has through hard work.
 As a result Spitfire trying to replace him with Rainbow Dash during the Equestria Games made him even more insecure, as it made him realize he's now destined to be overshadowed by yet another ludicrously talented teammate.

 - The One Guy: Downplayed.
 While he isn't the only stallion on the team, he's been the only prominent one with a supporting role.
+Possibly subverted now that Thunderlane's also part of the Wonderbolts as of "Parental Glideance".

 - Reasonable Authority Figure: When Spitfire is sent on a wild goose chase in "Rarity Investigates!", the normally laid-back Soarin makes it clear that he will have to ban Rainbow Dash from the Wonderbolts if she is found to be responsible, but at the same time is willing to give her the opportunity to prove herself innocent.